Recommended Agent: On-Premises

 Data Summary: Here

-To view your Enhanced Inspector count per Environment, navigate to Admin > Environments screen > Review in the Enhanced Inspector column
+To view your Endpoint Inspector count per Environment, navigate to Admin > Environments > Review the "Endpoint Inspector" column

 Video isn't playing?
 Click here.